dgrijalva/jwt-go/README.md

 This library publishes all the necessary components for adding your own signing methods.
 Simply implement the `SigningMethod` interface and register a factory method using `RegisterSigningMethod`.

 Here's an example of an extension that integrates with the Google App Engine signing tools: https://github.com/someone1/gcp-jwt-go

+## Compliance

+This library was last reviewed to comply with [RTF 7519](http://www.rfc-editor.org/info/rfc7519) dated May 2015 with a few notable differences:

+* In order to protect against accidental use of [Unsecured JWTs](http://self-issued.info/docs/draft-ietf-oauth-json-web-token.html#UnsecuredJWT), tokens using `alg=none` will only be accepted if the constant `jwt.UnsafeAllowNoneSignatureType` is provided as the key.

 ## Project Status & Versioning